MaestSi/ONTrack/README.md

 **decONT.sh**

-Note: script run by _ONTrack.R_ for clustering reads at 70% identity and keeping only reads in the most abundant cluster.
+Note: script run by _ONTrack.R_ for clustering reads at 70% identity and keeping only reads in the most abundant cluster, if _do_clustering_flag_ variable is set to 1 in _config_MinION_mobile_lab.R_.

 ## Checking scripts